How England Women reached their first World Cup final

 James sees red as Nigeria stand firm

-As well as James had played against China, she then let herself and her team down badly in the first knock-out fixture with a needless late red card for a stamp on Michelle Alozie.
+As well as James had played against China, she let herself and her team down badly in the first knockout fixture with a needless late red card for a stamp on Michelle Alozie.
 James’ outburst illustrated England’s frustration as Nigeria stood firm for 120 minutes.
-It would eventually go to a penalty shoot-out after a stalemate, with Kelly scoring the decisive spot-kick as England won 4-2, surviving a major scare.
+It would eventually go to a penalty shootout after a stalemate, with Kelly scoring the decisive spot-kick as England won 4-2, surviving a major scare.

 Coming from behind against Colombia